First time buyer? How Help to Buy could get you onto the property ladder

 Both first-time buyers and existing homeowners looking to move into a new build property can qualify for this scheme.
 Set to run until 2021, the scheme allows you to invest in a property up to £600,000 on a repayment mortgage.
 In Wales, it covers properties up to £300,000 and up to £200,000 in Scotland.
 It is open to first-time buyers and existing homeowners provided the home you buy is your only residence and you are not buying it to let out for investment purposes (known as buy to let).

 To be accepted, you must apply through a dedicated Help to Buy Government Agency who will qualify your eligibility before applying for a mortgage.
-For full details visit the government website.
+For full details visit.
 You won’t be charged loan fees on the equity loan for the first five years of owning the property.

 However, it’s important to remember that interest only mortgages are not eligible, and you must not own any other property.
 The Equity Loan scheme also only applies to new build properties.